Awelson/Blog/docs/TIGM/2023/November.md

 Maurice Ravel was a French composer.
 The title "Le Tombeau de Couperin" translates to "the grave of Couperin".
 While tombeau means tomb in French, it was also a [popular term](https://en.wikipedia.org/wiki/Tombeau) (in the 17th century) to refer to a musical composition that is in memory of someone's death.
 Here, Couperin is thought to be [François Couperin](https://en.wikipedia.org/wiki/Fran%C3%A7ois_Couperin), a French Baroque composer from the 17th century (the [Couperin family](https://en.wikipedia.org/wiki/Couperin_family) is itself a musical family, much of the members are famous composers as well).
 However, Ravel did not write this piece in memory of Couperin, but instead in memory of his friends that died in WW1 while he served in the army.
 The piece does incorporate Barqoue elements, which is why Couperin's name shows up.

 The piece is divided into six parts: Prélude: 0:00, Fugue: 3:02, Forlane: 6:02, Rigaudon: 12:11, Menuet: 15:17, Toccata: 20:16.
-With each part corresponding to specific people.
+With each part corresponding to specific people (my favorite is prelude).